What to Know About Retiring Abroad

 What’s the Appeal?

 Several countries offer a lower cost of living, mild climates, as well as cheaper labor costs.
 It would be less expensive to pay someone to cook and clean the house than in America.
 Certain healthcare systems may also be appealing, offering good benefits but at a more affordable cost.
-Keep in mind that Medicare does not cover Americans that live abroad.
+Keep in mind that Medicare does not cover Americans who live abroad.
 Furthermore, the treatment of seniors and attitudes about age differ around the world.
 The Japanese are well known for respecting their elders, and they also have some of the longest life spans in the world.
 Western cultures tend to have more negative opinions surrounding the aging process.

 What’s the Catch?

 While the option of living in a beautiful country at a cheaper rate than in America is appealing, there are some things you should be prepared to experience.
 Culture shock can be a major obstacle, especially if you do not speak the language or know the culture well enough.
-Americans can access almost everything with the click of a mouse, and usually experience overly friendly customer service.
-Many Americans expect the same level of service to which they’ve grown accustomed, and become confused when they don’t experience it.
+Americans can access almost everything with the click of a mouse and usually experience overly friendly customer service.
+Many Americans expect the same level of service to which they’ve grown accustomed and become confused when they don’t experience it.
 For example, if you typically engage in lengthy conversations with your waiters, you may consider it rude when your waiter in France appears only to bring you your food and check.

 Be Prepared